 Cooling system: Standard air conditioner are unsuited for cooling a wine cellar

 Framing the room: The thicker the walls, the better the insulation value

-Vapor barrier: A vapor barrier protect your cellar from mold and keeps you humidity at the proper level
+Vapor barrier: A vapor barrier protect your cellar from mold and keeps the humidity at the proper level

 Insulation: The better the cellar is insulated, the easier will be to maintain the proper climate for your wine

 Lighting: Use low voltage lights on a motion sensor to keep the heat at a minimum